-If you’re using VPS or a different platform, you can try updating php.ini to fix the error, here’s what you need to do:
+If you’re using VPS or a different platform, you can try updating php.ini to fix the error.
+Here’s what you need to do:

 For Hostinger clients, modifying PHP configurations can’t get any easier.
 Hostinger offers a custom-built tool to edit and adjust the PHP settings of your hosting account.

-Then, switch to the PHP Options menu and scroll down to find upload_max_file row and make changes as needed.
+Then, switch to the PHP Options menu and scroll down to find uploadMaxFilesize row and make changes as needed.

 If none of the options above fixed the error, try contacting your web hosting support team.

 Explain the situation and let them know what steps you took to fix the WordPress error, and hopefully, they’ll resolve the problem for you.

 If you’re a Hostinger client, our customer success agents are ready to help you out 24/7 through our live chat feature.
 Log in to the hPanel and access the chat feature at the bottom right of your dashboard.